robrich/kubernetes-hands-on-workshop/A-Docker/02-Hello-Docker/start/README.md

 1. From a command prompt, run:

    ```
-   docker run -p 3000:3000 -d hellonode:0.1
+   docker run -p 3000:3000 -d hello-node:0.1
    ```

-   This says "Run the image named `hellonode`, version `0.1` as a container, and NAT the host's port 3000 to port 3000 in the container.  `-d` says "run in daemon mode" or "run in the background."
+   This says "Run the image named `hello-node`, label `0.1` as a container, and NAT the host's port 3000 to port 3000 in the container.  `-d` says "run in daemon mode" or "run in the background."

 2. Open a browser to [http://localhost:3000](http://localhost:3000).
 Success!